wengong-jin/hgraph2graph/generation/README.md

 # Molecule Generation

-This fold contains the molecule generation script.
+This folder contains the molecule generation script.
 The polymer generation experiment in the paper can be reproduced through the following steps:

 ## Motif Extraction
 Extract substructure vocabulary from a given set of molecules: